-(1) The amounts shown in columns (c), (d) and (e) reflect the threshold, target and maximum payment levels for 2020 under the 2020 Amended and Restated STIP.
-The actual cash bonuses received by each of the named executive officers for performance in 2020, paid in 2021, are set out in column (g) of the Summary Compensation Table.
+2 The amounts shown in columns (c), (d) and (e) reflect the threshold, target and high payment levels for 2021 under the STIP.
+The actual cash bonuses received by each of the named executive officers for performance in 2021, paid in 2022, are set out in column (g) of the Summary Compensation Table.

-- (2) Amounts represent 2020 awards under our 2020 Amended and Restated LTIP that are based on achievement of performance objectives over a three-year performance period (commencing January 1, 2020 and concluding December 31, 2022).
+Amounts represent 2021 awards under our Current LTIP that are based on achievement of performance objectives over a three-year performance period (commencing January 1, 2021 and concluding December 31, 2023).
 For performance below threshold levels, no incentives will be paid pursuant to the program, and the maximum award will only be paid if actual performance meets or exceeds the high level of performance.
-The award will be paid out in a number of unrestricted shares, with the total number of shares issued determined by dividing the dollar amount payable by the closing price per share on the first trading day following the end of the performance period. - (3) Amounts represent performance-based restricted share awards pursuant to the STIP for the performance period commencing January 1, 2019 and concluding December 31, 2019 that vest over three years, with one-third vesting on December 31, 2020, 2021 and 2022. - (4) Amounts represent time-based restricted share awards pursuant to the 2020 Amended and Restated LTIP that vest over three years, with one-third vesting on December 15, 2020, 2021 and 2022. - (5) The amounts reported in the Grant Date Fair Value of Stock and Option Awards column show the aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, using the assumptions discussed in note 10 to the consolidated financial statements for the year ended December 31, 2020, included in our Annual Report on Form 10-K for the year ended December 31, 2020.
-The grant date fair value of the 2020 awards under our 2020 Amended and Restated LTIP are based upon the probable outcome of the applicable performance conditions.
+The award will be paid out in a number of unrestricted shares, with the total number of shares issued determined by dividing the dollar amount payable by the closing price per share on the first trading day following the end of the performance period.
+Amounts represent relative TSR restricted share awards for the 2019 to 2021 performance period pursuant to the Current LTIP, 75% of which vested on December 31, 2021, with the remaining 25% vesting on December 31, 2022.

+5 Amounts represent time-based restricted share awards pursuant to the Current LTIP that vest over three years, with one-third vesting on each of December 15, 2021, 2022 and 2023.

+6 The amounts reported in the Grant Date Fair Value of Stock and Option Awards column show the aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, using the assumptions discussed in note 9 to the consolidated financial statements for the year ended December 31, 2021, included in our Annual Report on Form 10-K for the year ended December 31, 2021.
+The grant date fair value of the 2021 awards under our Current LTIP are based upon the probable outcome of the applicable performance conditions.